r-3-t/embedded2/README.md

 	|
 	|____ cmake		: cmake scripts
 	|
+	|____ driver	: driver only needs hal to be implemented.
+They work on all mcus
+	|
 	|____ example	: code examples
 	|
 	|____ hal		: hardware abstraction layer.
 					  example must only use these headers
 ```
+## How to add a new mcu
+Look at the template folder in backend.
+You must fill some files :

+* a cmake file which describes the mcu
+* cpp files in the impl folder (uart, gpio, ...)
+* mcu_internal.h which is include in all hal files.
+It allows to store private variables member.